Harmonica-Men/simple-blog/README.md

 #### Create a new PostgreSQL Code Institute database.

 From codeinstitute every student can maintain up to eight databases to run there projects.
-Here is a step by step guide to install PostgreSQL from Code Institurte to the clould!
+Here is a step by step guide to install PostgreSQL from Code Institute to the clould!

   1. Navigate to [PostgreSQL from Code Institute](https://dbs.ci-dbs.net//) and log in with your LMS account
   ![PostgreSQL database creation step1](static/images/readme-images/001.png)